Julie Shannon UKCP Accredited Psychotherapist and Counsellor

 Existential psychotherapy strives to empower and place you and your life choices at the centre of the therapeutic process.
-Whilst I include psychodynamic, relational, schema and attachment based and cognitive behavioural approaches, I fundamentally work phenomenologically, which means that your subjective experience is of primary importance.
+Whilst I include psychodynamic, schema, attachment based and cognitive behavioural approaches, I fundamentally work phenomenologically, which means that your subjective experience is of primary importance.

 The overall purpose of Existential psychotherapy is to allow you to explore and experience your life honestly, openly and comprehensively.
-Through this spontaneous, collaborative process of discovery, you are helped to gain a clearer sense of your experiences and the subjective meanings they may hold.
-Fully engaging in this supportive, explorative, challenging process can help you come to terms with yourself and how you relate to others.
-Consequently, it can also encourage you to choose ways of being in the present and future that you identify as more deeply satisfying, meaningful and authentic.
+Through this collaborative process of discovery, you are helped to gain a clearer sense of your experiences and the subjective meanings they may hold.
+Fully engaging in this supportive and sometimes challenging process can help you come to terms with yourself and how you relate to others.
+It will encourage you to choose ways of being in the present and future that you identify as more deeply satisfying, meaningful and authentic.

 Training, qualifications & experience